- Email address

 - When the vehicle is being used on the beach, permits are to be carried in the motor vehicle at all times and must be produced for inspection on demand by an authorised person.

 - All vehicles used on the beach must be registered.

 - All drivers of vehicles used on the beach must hold a current drivers licence.

 - The recommended maximum speed limit to be observed when driving on the beach is 40kph.
 Vehicles must be driven at a speed appropriate to the driving conditions and not exceed the speed limit set by law.

 - All vehicles permitted to be driven on the beach must be driven between the low water mark and high water mark.
-Vehicles are not to be driven on the frontal dune at any time.
+Vehicles are not to be driven on the sand dunes or seagrass meadows (at low tide) at any time.

 - The holder of the permit is required to take specified measures to ensure that the activities authorised by the permit do not cause a nuisance.

 - Entry to the beach is to be via the approved access point only.
 The only access currently available to Lilley's Beach is via private property; Council therefore does not guarantee continual availability of access.

 - Permits are not transferrable this includes the transfer from one private vehicle to another, or one person to another.